 During the last 10 years, prescription drug abuse has increased significantly, along with prescription addiction treatment.
-Every day an estimated 91 Americans die due to prescription drug overdose, according to the CDC.
+Every day an estimated 91 Americans die due to a prescription drug overdose, according to the CDC.
 Over the years the amount of prescription opioids sold in the United States has quadrupled.
 There are many different types of prescriptions that are abused, including depressants, stimulants, and pain relievers.
-When abused and used for an extend amount of time, these drugs create long term health conditions.
+When abused and used for an extended amount of time, these drugs create long-term health conditions.

 Someone who is dealing with an addiction to prescription medication may show many signs and symptoms of addiction.
 Some of the red flags to look out for with somebody who may have a prescription drug addiction are:

 - going out of their way to acquire prescriptions

 - switching doctors frequently